Lahti-University-of-Technology/full-stack-course/material/ethics.md

 - Grade trading or solicitation: zero on the peer evaluation component for the course and a report to the university.
 Related assignment grades may also be set to zero.
 - Harassment or pressure to change a grade: immediate failure of the course and a report to the university.
 - Unjustified evaluations: discarded and replaced by instructor assessment or team median.
 Repeated issues escalate to a zero and a report.
-- Suspicion standard: if I reasonably suspect manipulation, trading, or pressure, I will freeze grades, review evidence, and interview the parties.
+- Suspicion standard: if I even *suspect* manipulation, trading, or pressure, I will freeze grades, review evidence, and interview the parties.
 If you cannot justify your scores with evidence, penalties above apply.

 ### Appeals and safeguards

-- Limited anonymity.
-I can see who wrote what.
-Keep it professional.
-- Normalization.
-I may rescale or weight evaluations to correct bias or outliers.
 - Appeal window.
 If you believe an evaluation you received is inaccurate, email me within 48 hours with specific evidence.
 Do not contact the evaluator.
 My decision is final.

 ### Examples

 OK

 - "Score 4.
 Shipped the file upload feature.
 PR 42 merged on September 12.
 Fixed bugs in issues 57 and 63.
-Clear commit messages."
+Clear commit messages.
+However, I encountered a bug when..."
 - "Conflict of interest.
 We share housing.
 Request reassignment."
+- "I really do not like her and cannot be objective about her work."
 Not OK

 - "Let's all give each other 5."